Do your ears a favor and get the best wireless PS4 headset possible

 - Expensive

 It's immediately apparent that this headset screams "gamer."
-You'll be hard-pressed to find one with a more gaudy design, but what it lacks in style it makes up for in audio delivery.
-This is another one that packs 7.1 surround sound with spatial awareness so that you're never missing any of the action in-game.
+You'll be hard-pressed to find one with a more elaborate design, but there are some alternative, more nuanced designs.
+The Logitech G733 is another one that packs DTS:X 2.0 surround sound with spatial awareness so that you're never missing any of the action in-game.

-Being multi-platform compatible, you aren't even restricted to using it on just PlayStation 4 or PC.
-The Logitech G933 Artemis Spectrum is compatible with Xbox One, Nintendo Switch, and mobile as well.
-Its multiple source audio mixing support means that you can plug in up to three devices (one USB, two analog) to answer calls and play music.
-The programmable G-keys on the ear cup can be used to set custom controls for gaming and media.

-It sports the lowest battery life at just 8-12 hours depending on whether you're using its RGB lighting or not, and it's not too budget-friendly, so this one's features outside of gaming will likely be the deciding factor in your purchase.
+Being multiplatform compatible, you aren't restricted to using it on PlayStation 4 or PC.
+The Logitech G733 is compatible with PlayStation 5 and Nintendo Switch.
+It sports strong battery life at around 29 hours, though it could be a fair bit lower depending on whether you're using its RGB lighting or not, and it's not too budget-friendly, so this one's features outside of gaming will likely be the deciding factor in your purchase.

 Pros:

-- Multi-platform compatibility
+- Multiplatform compatibility

 Cons: